 “A mulligan is a second chance to perform an action.”
 Wikipedia

-As a child, I loved to read the “You Choose” books.
-This series allowed the reader to determine their own path as they went through the book.
-I read them over and over, trying out all the different ways.
-If I made decisions leading to a place in the book I didn’t like, I would go back and change my trajectory.
+I loved to read the “You Choose” books as a child.
+This series allowed the reader to determine their own outcome within the story.
+I read them over and over, trying out all the different paths.
+I would return and change my trajectory if I happened upon a storyline I didn’t like.

-Life is like these books.
-Each day, we have choices to make.
-Do this, or do that?
-The choices we make will lead us down different paths in life.
-Scripture shows us there are two different roads we can take, and only one leads to a full and abundant life.
+Life is a “You Choose” book.
+We make choices every day: Do this, or do that?
+These decisions lead us down different paths.
+Scripture shows us there are two different roads we can take, but only one leads to a full and abundant life.

-A very real and dangerous threat exists alongside us.
+A very real and dangerous threat exists in this world.
 The enemy is described as a thief whose purpose is to steal, kill and destroy.
 He is after us.
 This thief desires to steal our joy, kill our passion and destroy our relationship with Christ.
 Why?
-He knows how powerful we are with God dwelling in our hearts.
+He knows how important we are to God’s Kingdom!

 Good news!
-Jesus also lives alongside us, within us, if we allow.
-He came in order for us to have a full, abundant, rich, satisfying, real, and eternal life.
+Jesus lives alongside us, filling us with the Holy Spirit, if we choose.
+He came to give us a full, abundant, rich, satisfying, real, and eternal life.
 He desires to fill us with joy, show us our God-given purpose and lead us to everlasting life in Heaven.
 Why?
 He loves us.

 It’s so simple, right?
 Of course we want to follow the path to Jesus!

 But, we live in a fallen world full of brokenness and sin.
 Society encourages us to look out for our own interests.
 The world fills us with ideas of what is “good.”
 Our choices, despite our best intent, may not always lead down the right path.
-It is easy to justify decisions we view as the right ones, but these don’t always align with God’s purpose for our life.
+We may be able to justify our decisions, but these don’t always align with God’s purpose for our life.